 DeFilippo could not be reached for comment at this time.
-Councilman Jim Mathieu, whose resignation DeFilippo had called for, also had no comment when reached by Patch.
+Councilman Jim Mathieu, also had no comment when reached by Patch.

 John Quattrocchi, the mayor's husband who also serves as the Garwood Republican Committee Chair, said he was shocked by DeFilippo's exit and that he had no forewarning that the councilman would resign.
 He added that the he does have a few people in mind for the vacant seat.